 Richard and Pat were coming over for a home cooked meal.
 I wanted to do something nice.
 I had this recipe in my "need to try" file for a couple of months and they seemed adventurous.
 Let me tell you, this turned out to be a fine blend of so many great tastes that I want to do it again real soon, just for me and Angela.
 This was adapted a bit from the San Jose Mercury News Food Section.
 It's worth subscribing to the Merc just for the recipes.
 We fed four big adults and had plenty left over.
 It was fantastic the second day too.

-Combine the rub ingredients in a small bowl and rub generously all over the port butt.
-Set it aside.
+Combine the ingredients in a small bowl and rub generously all over the port butt.

 Heat the oven to 325.

 Brown the meat on all sides.
 Let it sit there and sizzle for a while before turning it.
 Make sure all 6 sides get well browned.
 This takes 8-10 minutes.

 Turn down the heat to medium and remove the meat.

 Add the pearl onions, leeks and carrots to the pot.
 Cover and cook until the vegetables have softened, about 5 minutes.